malgebary/Azure-Route-Server-MicroHack/README.md

 az network route-table route delete --name To-On-Prem-VNG --resource-group Route-Server --route-table-name Outside-Interface-RT
 ```

+❗You may also just disable gateway route propagation for this route table and fix this issue.
+In the portal navigate to Route tables -> Outside-Interface-RT -> Settings -> Configuration then set **propagate gateway routes** to NO.

 🙂 After this change we see the pings from all VMs are going out sucessfully:

 ```